harveyramer/harvey-ramer-blog/src/pages/blog/2020-05-04-focus-on-the-easy-bits-ci-cd-with-azure-and-github.md

 ---
 ## What Is CI/CD?

 CI/CD is an acronym representing *continuous integration* and *continuous delivery*.
-According to CI/CD, the quality of software is directly related to how often it is deployed.
+According to CI/CD, the quality of software is correlated to how often it is deployed.
 If the deployment process is difficult, the quality of software will inevitably be low.
+If it is easy to make small changes and deploy them without much risk, software quality increases over time.
+It all starts with the practices and tools we use to create and manage software code.

-### Basic Concepts
+### Basic Version Control Concepts

-Some concepts that underpin CI/CD may need definition for the uninitiated.

-* **Distributed Version Control**: It is nearly impossible to implement CI/CD without a distributed version control system [(DVCS)](https://en.wikipedia.org/wiki/Distributed_version_control) such as [Git](https://git-scm.com/).
-It is easier for a team to make changes in Git than in older version control systems like [SVN](https://subversion.apache.org/).
+* **Distributed Version Control**: It is difficult to implement CI/CD without a distributed version control system [(DVCS)](https://en.wikipedia.org/wiki/Distributed_version_control) such as [Git](https://git-scm.com/).
+Git fosters collaboration by allowing developers to make changes independently and reconcile those changes effectively.
+Older version control systems like [SVN](https://subversion.apache.org/) are less flexible.
+Complicated merges often make deployment difficult.
-* **Trunk**: The version of files representing the latest deployable copy of software
+* **Trunk**: the copy of files representing the latest deployable version of software
 * **Cut a Branch**: Make a copy of the software that can be changed independently
 * **Feature Branch**: A copy of the software created for the purpose of making and testing changes before integrating with trunk
 * **Pull Request**: Tools such as [Github](https://github.com/) and [Bitbucket](https://bitbucket.org/) allow a developer to signal to their team that their work is completed and ready for review.
 On approval, a pull request is merged to trunk.
-* **Unit Test**: A simple program that proves program inputs reliably return expected outputs.
+* **Merge Conflict**: Developers sometimes make changes to the same lines of code independently.
+This causes a conflict when a pull request requires a code merge.

 ### Continuous Delivery